christopherwebb/rust_ray_tracer/README.md

     -w, --width <INT>     Width of image [default: 800]
 ```

-At this point, make sure that the height and width given both to the
+At this point, make sure that the height and width given to the tracer and assembler are the same.

 ## Exploring the source code